Top Advice on Great Wall Hiking Safety with Children

 An easy or moderate day hike is suitable for beginners and children.

 2. Stick Together.

-At Jinshanlng, the trail is well-formed and easy to follow but there are some places where you must walk on vertical steps, rugged terrain or through broken towers.
-It’s a good safety precaution to teach your kids to stay in sight at all times and keep your kids in your line of sight.
+At Jinshanling, the trail is well-formed and easy to follow, but there are some places where you must walk on steep steps, on rugged terrain, or through broken towers.
+It’s a reasonable safety precaution to teach your kids to stay in sight and keep your kids in your line of sight.

-If your kid is the slow one, try to make sure you can still see him/her.
-If your kid is the fast one, try to look over your shoulder every so often to make sure he/she is in sight.
+If your kid is the slow one, try to make sure you can still see them.
+If your kid is the fast one, try to look over your shoulder every so often to make sure they are in sight.

 3. Choose Trail Forks Together.

 When you get to a junction or place where the trail divides, make sure the whole family is on the same page about where you’re going next.

 In Jiankou, the trail up to the Wall is not as simple as you might think; the hardest thing could be finding the right trail up to the start point on the Wall.
 It’s a good idea to stop at all trail junctions to wait for the rest of the family and stay on the trail.

 Many sections of the Wall are unrestored and in rural areas.
 These places are well worth visiting, but it can be easy to get turned around here.